anotherlab/anotherlab.github.io/_posts/2021-12-13-Migrated-to-jekyll.md

 It was fine until a few years ago when there was a serious attack on WordPress sites.
 It was a vulnerability with many of the plugins used on WordPress sites.
 My site was one the ones that was taken down.

-With a bit of amount of work, I was able to restore the site.
+With [a bit of work](/2017/02/21/and-then-my-blog-was-defaced/), I was able to restore the site.
 I viewed the entire VM as compromised and generated a new VM in Azure.
 This time I used a <a href="https://bitnami.com/stack/wordpress" target="_blank">Bitnami WordPress</a> image so there was a lot less work to get it up and running.
 I still had to add my own SSL certificate through <a href="https://letsencrypt.org/" target="_blank">Let's Encryt</a>.
 I also signed up for a <a href="jetpack.com/upgrade/backup/" target="_blank">Jetpack</a> subscription to let them manage the backups of the site.

 Because this is a self-hosted WordPress site, I am responsible for updating the various moving parts.
 That was easy to do with the old system, annoying to do with the Bitnami image.
 It seems that the preferred way to do updates was to create a new VM and migrate the WordPress data over.
 That's a little too much work.